Understanding Chain Of Title: A Basic Guide

 A chain of title is a series of documents that can be used to back up the current owner's claim.
-In the case of homeownership, a deed is used to show current ownership.
-But the documents within the chain of title should follow an unbroken chain of ownership back to the original owner.
+In the context of homeownership, a deed is a physical document used to show present ownership.
+The chain of title refers to the sequence or history of title transfers.
+This must maintain an unbroken chain of ownership tracing back to the original owner.

-The chain of title documents will include information about any encumbrances, foreclosures and title transfers.
-All of the documents within a chain of title should support each other.
-Without consistent recording about the house, the chain of title can get messy.
+These chain of title documents include details regarding encumbrances, foreclosures and title transfers.
+All documents within the chain of title should support and reinforce one another.
+Without a consistent history of the property, the chain of title can become confusing and challenging to navigate.

 If someone ever questions your ownership of the property, the chain of title should be able to indisputably back up your right to the property.

-A mortgage lien is a common type of lien.
-After all, many homeowners have an outstanding mortgage when they decide to sell their home.
-If a home is encumbered with a mortgage lien, that just means that the seller must agree to repay the remaining mortgage amount from the proceeds of the sale.
-This falls into the voluntary lien category because you agree to these terms set by lenders when you take out a mortgage.
+- Mortgage liens: A mortgage lien is very common, as many homeowners have a mortgage when they sell their home.
+If a property has a mortgage lien, it simply means that the seller must use the sale proceeds to pay off the remaining balance on the mortgage.
+This is considered a voluntary lien because you agree to these terms when you obtain a mortgage.

 Liens are attached to a property.
 If there is a lien on the home, the buyer or seller must agree to pay the liens in order for the sale to move forward.

-The good news is that you can buy title insurance to protect you from anything that your title company missed.
-Title insurance can cover the financial costs and court fees that you might incur if someone questions your ownership claim of the property.
+The good news is that you can get title insurance to safeguard against any oversights by the title company.
+Title insurance can cover costs and legal fees if someone challenges your property ownership.